Simplifying pathways for legal help

 Mapping the customer journey and validating it with analytics identified the key needs of the website.

-Staff Survey and Analytics: We gathered insights from Justice Connect staff and analysed Google Analytics data to validate user behaviours and blockers.
-A key finding: without enough context-setting information, people were taking the "Apply for legal help" pathway too quickly, leading to higher ineligibility rates, underscoring the need to clarify eligibility before proceeding to application.
+• Staff survey and analytics.
+We gathered insights from Justice Connect staff and analysed Google Analytics data to validate user behaviours and blockers.
+A key finding: without enough context-setting information, people were taking the ‘Apply for legal help’ pathway too quickly, leading to higher ineligibility rates and underscoring the need to clarify eligibility before proceeding to application.

-The result of Discovery was a clear, aligned direction for a redesigned website that prioritises key audience journeys by need, enabling first-time visitors to quickly find what they need without confusion.
+The result of discovery was a clear, aligned direction for a redesigned website that prioritised key audience journeys by need, enabling first-time visitors to quickly find what they need without confusion.

 With the direction set, we kicked off Phase 2: designing the website’s new structure and look.

-Collaborative Design Approach: By grouping pages design into sprints by complexity and priority, we accelerated the process, ensuring early alignment on the site’s core style guide.
+• Collaborative design approach.
+By grouping page design into sprints based on complexity and priority, we accelerated the process, ensuring early alignment on the site’s core style guide.

 The result